 Many hotels in Santa Monica welcome pets with advance notice, and some even offer luxury services typically reserved for humans!
-These local hotels currently accept well-behaved pets, but as hotels’ pet policies are updated frequently, it’s always best to call in advance of your stay to confirm:
+These local pet-friendly hotels currently accept well-behaved pets, but as hotels’ pet policies are updated frequently, it’s always best to call in advance of your stay to confirm:

 - Bayside Hotel: The chic and affordable hotel is located steps from the beach, and charges a $50 non-refundable fee for pet visitors.

 - Fairmont Miramar Hotel & Bungalows: As part of its PAW (Pets Always Welcome) program, this Wilshire Boulevard neighborhood hotel welcomes pets with a bed, bowl, and treats at no extra charge!
 Guests can also spoil their pets with 10 percent off products, doggy day care (for dogs under 30 pounds), and grooming services with the hotel’s exclusive pet store partner Healthy Spot.

 - Hotel Casa del Mar: This grand beachfront hotel welcomes up to two dogs in your room for a $125 fee.
 Their canine loving staff will pamper your pet with a comfy bed, cute bowls, and complimentary stuffed toy.

 - JW Marriott Santa Monica Le Merigot: This upscale hotel charges a nonrefundable fee of $150 for furry friends.
 Up to two dogs weighing 100 lbs or less are allowed.

 - Le Meridien Delfina Santa Monica: One dog weighing 40 pounds or less can join you at this newly renovated property for a non-refundable $100 deposit, plus a $25 fee each night.

 - Loews Santa Monica Beach: This beachfront luxury haunt charges a $100 fee for up to two pets.
 This fee includes creature comforts like beds, bowls, and treats, and they even offer a gourmet pet room service menu.